Ever scroll through Instagram at 3 am, convinced everyone sleeps soundly while you toss and turn like a rotisserie chicken on espresso?

 Trust me, this is a game-changer, even if your routine involves yelling at the dog to stop snoring.

-So, let’s dive into the secret (not-so-secret) world of adult bedtime routines and finally say goodbye to those dark circles that rival a panda’s eye shadow collection.
+So, let’s dive into adult bedtime routines’ secret (not-so-secret) world and finally say goodbye to those dark circles that rival a panda’s eye shadow collection.

 What Is A Bedtime Routine Important For Adults?